karthi07/tic-tac-toe/README.md

 # tic-tac-toe

- This is a collaborative project about building a simple tic-tac-toe game. it is basically about applying object oriented programming concepts in ruby using classes, instances and methods to create the interface and game logic
+ This is a collaborative project about building a simple tic-tac-toe game. it is basically applying object oriented programming concepts in ruby using classes, instances and methods to create the interface and game logic

- The game is comprises a minimum and maximum of two players.
+ The game comprises a minimum and maximum of two players.
 Each player chooses a separate character X or O. The board has 9 spaces of which 3 are horizonal, vertical and 2 diagonal. when a player uses his/her character to fill up three spaces, either diagonal, horizontal or vetical before the other, a winner emerges and the game restarts if there's no winner(a tie), the game ends and restarts

  The rules include:
  1 The game must be played in turns i.e only one player at a time 2 One player to a character
  3 once a move is made on a space, it can't be unmade. i.e space positions can't be changed

+#Running the file
+step 1  Start the game by running the terminal

+step 2 Enter "ruby bin/main.rb"

 # Built With